-HomeKit accessories do not count towards the Device count of your subscription, but a subscription at some level is required for all functionality.
+IMPORTANT: HomeKit accessories do not count towards the Device count of your subscription, but a subscription at some level is required for all functionality.

 HomeKit Synchronization is enabled by default, and can be disabled from the Homes panel.
 To limit synchronization to a specific HomeKit home if you have multiple, set the name of your home in Roomie Remote in the Homes panel to match the name of the associated HomeKit home as shown in the Home app.
 When the names match, only accessories from the matched home will be synchronized.
 If it was previously not matching, you can use the "Force HomeKit Sync" button in the Homes panel to re-synchronize.
+Make sure to perform this from your Primary Controller.